resistzzz/FABFlex/binddataset/readme.txt

-put preprocessed dataset in this directory
+download the preprocessed dataset from Zenodo and put them in this directory